 Here’s a fun story my grandmother would tell of their move.
 My grandparents had nice furniture, including a baby grand piano, all of which they paid to have shipped from Chicago to Henderson in advance of their arrival.
 This, of course, created a great buzz of interest even before they themselves pulled into town.
 Today, might we consider this a calculating PR tactic?

 And then there’s my grandfather’s ingenuity.
-He may have previously spent decades in an office chair, but he certainly didn’t lack for hands-on moxie in his store.
+He may have previously spent decades behind a desk, but he certainly didn’t lack for hands-on moxie in his store.
 According to my grandmother, he built all new shelving and a walk-in cooler.
 He learned to cut meat and updated the store with a glass meat counter and an ice cream freezer.

 Isn’t it interesting what entrepreneurs take on nowadays?
 We not only practice our area of expertise, we also learn marketing, communications and social media.
 And if there’s something we’re better off not doing, it’s easy enough to search online for someone who can.